nlistgarten/condor/README.rst

    print(coupling.y1, coupling.y2) # individual elements are bound numerically
    print(coupling.variable) # fields are bound as a dataclass

 Models can also be seamlessly built-up, with parent models accessing any input or output of the child models.
-For example, we can optimize this coupled algebraic system,
+For example, we can optimize this coupled algebraic system, with an ``OptimizationProblem`` model,

 .. code-block:: python